 At present, the NYPD is not allowed to simply stop you because you are present in a high crime area, or because you match a generalized description of a crime suspect, such as an "18-year-old black male."
 An officer can, however, stop you to make a request for information, as long as the officer has stopped you for an objective reason he or she can articulate.
 However, if the questioning is extended or accusatory, it is considered a common law inquiry, and whether it was proper turns on whether the office had a well-founded suspicion to believe criminal activity was happening.
 A frisk is a pat-down of outer clothing, and it is only constitutional if the police have a reasonable and articulable suspicion that a person being frisked is armed and presently dangerous.

 Under Local Law 71, individuals now have a private cause of action for intentional racial or bias-based profiling as well as police practices and policies that result in disparate impacts on certain populations.
 Bias-based profiling happens when a police officer uses actual or perceived color, race, national origin, or other marks of identity as a determinative factor in deciding whether to take action against someone.
 This means that a generic characteristic of your identity cannot be the sole reason you are stopped and frisked.

-When a police officer is sued for racial profiling after a stop and frisk, he or she will have to show a sound basis for his or her actions.
+When a police officer is sued for racial profiling after a stop and frisk under Local Law 71, he or she will have to show a sound basis for his or her actions.
+Generally, an action brought solely for an illegal stop and frisk is not to recover damages but to change policies.
 In some cases, an illegal stop and frisk leads to other police misconduct that is subject to a lawsuit for compensation, such as false arrest, assault, battery, excessive force, or police brutality.
 If you are subject to several forms of police misconduct in a single event or series of events, it is prudent to raise all your claims together with the help of an attorney.Explore Your Options with a Civil Rights Attorney in New York City